neuronsimulator/nrn/neuron/neuron/classes/parcon.rst

         to the subworld of which it is a part.

         Each subworld has its own
-        unique MPI communicator for the :func:`MPI` functions such as :meth:`MPI.barrier` and so those collectives do not affect other subworlds.
+        unique MPI communicator for the :ref:`ParallelContext_MPI` functions such as :meth:`ParallelContext.barrier` and so those collectives do not affect other subworlds.
-        All the :func:`ParallelNetwork` notions are local to a subworld.
+        All the :ref:`ParallelNetwork` notions are local to a subworld.
 I.e. independent networks using the same gids can be simulated simultaneously in different subworlds.
-Only rank 0 of a subworld ( :meth:`ParallelContext.id` == 0) can use the bulletin board and has a non-negative :func:`nhost_bbs` and :func:`id_bbs` .
+Only rank 0 of a subworld ( :meth:`ParallelContext.id` == 0) can use the bulletin board and has a non-negative :meth:`nhost_bbs` and :meth:`id_bbs` .

         Thus the bulletin board interacts with :func:`nhost_bbs` processes each with :meth:`ParallelContext.id` == 0.
 And each of those rank 0 processes interacts with :meth:`ParallelContext.nhost` processes using MPI commands isolated within each subworld.

-        Probably the most useful values of subworld_size are 1 and :func:`nhost_world` .
+        Probably the most useful values of subworld_size are 1 and :func:`nhost_world`.
         The former uses the bulletin board to communicate between all processes but allows the use of gid specified networks within each process. ie. one master and nhost_world - 1 workers.
         The latter uses all processes to simulate a parallel network and there is only one process, the master,
-        ( :func:`id_world` == 0 ) interacting with the bulletin board.
+        (:meth:`id_world` == 0) interacting with the bulletin board.

     Example: